HenryAlferink/PORTFOLIO/Online_Courses/README.md

 # Completed online courses
 ## 2021

+(Note: more may be added to this repo without updating this Readme.)

 **Intermediate Machine Learning - kaggle**

 This course was again a refresher for me on some machine learning concepts, and using Python for machine learning (see [course website](https://www.kaggle.com/learn/intermediate-machine-learning) for details).
 I also learnt a new concept: data leakage.